Favor Ellis, MA, CH, LMT #9207

 a spell-casting wordwitch, a wildhearted queer,

 a circle practitioner, a holder of heart-centered space,

 an explorer of liminal spaces.

 I hold a Master's degree in Transformative Language Arts, Imaginal Psychology, and Embodiment Studies.
-What this means is that I engage metaphor, dreams, and vulnerability, and am always exploring the ways we can live more soulful and embodied lives.
+What this means is that I engage metaphor, dreams, and vulnerability, and am always exploring the ways we can live more soulful, connected, and embodied lives.
 I've spent the last twenty-five years holding space for, working with, and counseling homeless, runaway, and street-dependent young people, queers, trans & nonbinary & gender expansive folks, and college students.
 Most recently, I've trained with the Center for Courage and Renewal’s Academy for Leaders and worked with Heather Plett to become a certified Holding Space coach & facilitator.
 I'm a full-spectrum doula and a humanist chaplain & celebrant.
 I became a massage therapist and bodyworker at the Santa Fe School of Massage, formerly the Scherer Institute for Natural Healing.